 V6 3 litre power, track tested suspension, beautiful crafted interiors, special design features and personal enhancement to suit the discerning owner.
 The FASTBACK badge is a statement in itself and we have only made twenty of these, two per car.

 The GTO's, well what can you say, another pair of iconic dream machines, we can now offer the fabulously handcrafted 250 GTO, and 250 GTO SWB cars, the latter being a base unit production from one of our joint industry manufacturuers, we just add the fine points, and alot more time and detail.
 Both cars benefit from chrome wire wheels with knock off spinners, an exhaust tone to make you smile, performance to enjoy, comfort and reliability that you perhaps would not expect in such a pair of classics!

-The GTO is Porsche powered, 3 litre, 944 S2 with a fabulous interior combining modern day comfort with traditional design, just a great car, but with very limited production available for 2018.
+The GTO is Porsche powered, 3 litre, 944 S2 with a fabulous interior combining modern day comfort with traditional design, just a great car, but with only one production car being availble for 2019.

-The GTO SWB, 2.8 BMW powered, great performance and handling, great looks with another fabulous retro interior, we have one of these as our second daily car, why not they look fantastic, the originals only cost £650,000, but we get all that pleasure in a modern reliable well equiped car for a fraction of that cost.
+The GTO SWB, 2.8 BMW powered, great performance and handling, great looks with another fabulous retro interior, we have one of these as our second daily car, why not they look fantastic, the originals only cost £6,500000, but we get all that pleasure in a modern reliable well equiped car for a fraction of that cost.
 The boot is large so normal shopping or the Golf clubs are not an issue, so everybody wins.
-Limited production of this great car is available for 2018.
+Limited production of this great car is available in 2020.